alexeyraspopov/pipeline/readme.md

 ## Why?

- 1. It's difficult to go from sync to async function without changing way of invokation of this function
+ 1. It's difficult to go from sync to async function without changing way of invokation of this function (non-local changes without problems)
  2. Calculation flow should be explicit

 ## Questions